Skip to content

 • Who can reach out to the Ombuds?

 Clemson University has two University Ombuds, and anyone can reach out to the Ombuds for support.
-Dr. R. Gordon Halfacre serves faculty and students, and Tessa Byer serves staff.
+Dr. R. Gordon Halfacre serves faculty and students, and Tessa Byer serves faculty, staff, and students.

 • When can I meet with the Ombuds?